Out In Public In Pyjamas

 Last week - after stating in January that I was about to start a class - I made it back to yoga.

 It had been a crappy week.
-Matilda's fourth (and by far worst) molar was erupting so nobody was sleeping, everybody was sobbing and I was done - done - with physical contact.
+MM's fourth (and by far worst) molar was erupting so nobody was sleeping, everybody was sobbing and I was done - done - with physical contact.
 I needed an excuse to get out of the house.
 A yoga class it was.

 A friend of mine came along with me, driving me the several hundred metres from my flat to the community centre, partly because she wasn't sure where she was going and partly because it saved me having to walk around the neighbourhood in my pyjama bottoms.
 My Christmas pyjama bottoms.
 In June.
 They're very nice pyjama bottoms with their herd of tartan reindeer, but there's no mistaking them for yoga pants.